FluxAugur/git-hooks/README.md

 A tool to manage project, user, and global Git hooks for multiple git repositories.

-git-hooks lets hooks be installed inside git repositories, users home directory, and globally.
+It allows hooks to be installed inside git repositories, users home directory, and globally.
 When a hook is called by `git`, git-hooks will check each of these locations for the hooks to run.